DavidGugea/Full-Website-For-Company-Startup/README.md

 # Full-Website-For-Company-Startup

-# For every script that I've build, I used XAMPP servers
+# The version of the website runs on XAMPP servers.
 The HTML file goes in htdocs and the CGI file goes into the cgi folder.

 This is a very complex website.
 It has a lot of scripts and a good built security sistem.